Loading...

 Our lesson today is all about craft and understanding what it is and how it compares to other disciplines.

-The outcome of the lesson is to be able to define what craft is and challenge traditional boundaries between craft and other disciplines, such as art.
+The outcome of the lesson is to be able to define what craft is and challenge traditional boundaries between craft and other disciplines such as art.

-Here are key words for today.
+Here are our keywords for today.

 So we have craft, tools, materials, and functional.